 Meet your Lewis & Clark Fulbright Program Assistants!

 Jane Hunter, Professor Emerita of History.
 Jane joined the Lewis & Clark community in 1990 and has taught 19th and 20th Century U.S. social and cultural history.
 A two-time Fulbright scholar in China herself, she was the 2020 Throckmorton Lecture Speaker at Lewis & Clark with her topic: Missionary Daughter to Daughter of the Revolution.
 She has been the Fulbright Program Assistant since 2017 and enjoys helping students develop their interests into compelling projects in international exchange.

 Erica Schroeder, graduate student, is completing a Masters degree in Student Affairs Administration at Lewis & Clark.
 She is interested in government relations with institutions of higher education, as well as, supporting transfer students in their transitions, as she was one herself.
-She also works as the Graduate Assistant in Overseas and Off-Campus Programs.
+She also works as the Graduate Assistant in Overseas and Off-Campus Programs and as a SAAB Tutoring Coordinator.
 She began her Fulbright Coordinator position in 2020.

 LEWIS & CLARK COLLEGE Fulbright Deadline: September 21, 2020, 4:00 p.m.; the final national Fulbright Deadline is October 13, 2020, 2:00 p.m. local time.

 Your Fulbright application and all supporting documents, including letters of affiliation and transcripts, must be submitted electronically.
 Please read the entire instruction sheet.

 Send Lewis & Clark Fulbright Coordinators Jane Hunter and Erica Schroeder an email to let them know you intend to submit a Fulbright application through Lewis & Clark College.